Azure-Samples/powerbi-powershell/README.md

 # Introduction

-This repo contains samples for calling the power Power BI REST APIs using PowerShell.
-Each PowerShell file is self-documenting. 
+This repo contains samples for calling the Power BI REST APIs using PowerShell.
+Each PowerShell script is self-documenting.

 # Contributing